-The Tapestry on-line Learning journey system is hosted on secure dedicated servers based in the

-UK.
-Tapestry have a data security policy in line with GDPR
+The Seesaw and Tapestry on-line Learning journey systems are hosted on secure dedicated servers based in the UK.
+Both have a data security policy in line with GDPR

-Access to information stored on Tapestry and Dojo can only be gained by unique user id and password.
+Access to information stored on Seesaw, Tapestry and Dojo can only be gained by unique user id and password.
 Personal data belonging to parents is not accessible via teacher pages.